Deliver engaging and inclusive virtual classes using technology supported by the University.

-Blackboard’s Collaborate Ultra is the University’s preferred virtual classroom technology.
-It is integrated with Minerva and offers a wide range of tools for online teaching.
-It is the default option for virtual classes.
+Blackboard’s Collaborate Ultra is integrated with Minerva and offers a wide range of tools for online teaching.

 Microsoft Teams (i.e. MS Teams) offers additional functionality through its Class Teams.
 If a module’s Class Team is activated by the teaching staff, MS Teams’ meetings can be used as virtual classrooms.
 They have good functionality to support interactive, synchronous teaching activities, with new features being added all the time (e.g. breakout rooms).
 Members of a module’s Class Team are automatically updated from Banner, in line with enrolments on Minerva.
 MS Teams is also accessible and stable in China.